 When the peregrine falcon was federally listed in 1970, the primary factor contributing to its status under the Endangered Species Act was dramatic population declines due to low productivity caused by the accumulation of PBT compounds, specifically DDT and its metabolites.
 DDT use was restricted in the U.S. in 1972 (37 FR 13369), with a single exception made in 1974 of use for Douglas-fir tussock moth (Orgyia pseudotsugata) control in the Blue Mountains of Washington, Oregon, and Idaho (Henny 1977).
-Following the banning of DDT, peregrine populations slowly recovered in response to 1) regulatory actions on DDT and other PBT compounds, 2) natural productivity of known and unknown nest sites, and 3) nest site protection.
-PBT compounds probably remain the greatest potential threat to peregrine populations worldwide, but regulatory mechanisms like those through the EPA and the Stockholm Convention are likely to mitigate that threat.
-Climate change may be the next major threat and could have the greatest impact on coastal peregrines (23%-42% of the Washington population) that depend on seabirds, which in turn depend on forage fish and ocean conditions.
-There is no way to predict how peregrine populations would respond to declines in seabird densities, as there are likely to be both positive and negative climate change effects on alternate prey species.
+Following the banning of DDT, peregrine populations slowly recovered in response to 1) regulatory actions on DDT and other PBT compounds, 2) natural productivity of known and unknown nest sites, and 3) protection of some nest sites from disturbance.
+PBT compounds probably remain the greatest potential threat to peregrine populations worldwide.
+Climate change could adversely affect peregrine populations by affecting their prey base.
 HPAI is another emerging issue that has the potential to impact peregrine populations.
 Falconry birds have been especially sensitive to infection, which indicates the potential for infection in the wild, but so far it does not appear to have had a detrimental effect on wild populations of peregrines.
 Although a number of threats remain, peregrine falcon numbers in Washington State have been increasing in a linear fashion for over two decades with no indications of leveling off.
-Peregrine falcons breeding in Washington have likely recovered well beyond to pre-DDT levels, and the population continues to increase.
-WDFW will continue to recommend site specific management plans associated with nesting peregrines when appropriate to avoid or reduce disturbance.
+Peregrine falcons breeding in Washington have likely recovered well beyond pre-DDT levels, and the population continues to increase.